What to do in Pejeng, Bali? One way is to follow the trail of wisdom this beautiful village has to offer.

 And our mental performance improves too.

-Pejeng, once known as the centre of Balinese kingdom, also hosted several natural ‘healing’ sites nearby, like Gunung Kawi, Sebatu, Goa Gajah, and Tirta Empul–all centered around water and holy springs.
+Pejeng, once known as the center of Balinese kingdom, also hosted several natural ‘healing’ sites nearby, like Gunung Kawi, Sebatu, Goa Gajah, and Tirta Empul–all centered around water and holy springs.

 The Healing Power of Water